Media

 Needless to say, this “wedding invitation” idea did not work, but funny, nonetheless.

-- What are some of the differences in the way different generations communicate today?
+2. What are some of the differences in the way different generations present to senior-level executives today?

 The younger generation is married to their phone.
-I’ve observed that people, usually over 40, aren’t as glued to their phone and prefer a more personable approach to communication.
+I have observed that people, usually over 40, are not as glued to their phone and prefer a more personable approach to creating a business connection.
 I see a shift today in the younger generation of businesspeople, though, relying less on their phone than in previous years.

-- What attracted you to pursue a career in the communication field?
+3. What attracted you to pursue a career in the business development field?

 When I was younger, I struggled with making my thoughts clear to others…always seemed to mess up when it came to communicating the message I wanted to get across.
 This motivated me to research how successful people in society were communicating…their language, tone of their voice, body language…everything to do with making their thoughts easy to understand by other people.
-Over the years, I’ve noted many methods that work and many methods that “bomb” when it comes to communicating with other people.
+Over the years, I have noted many methods that work and many methods that “bomb” when it comes to connecting with and making presentations to senior-level executives.

-- After years of seeing what works and what doesn’t work with communication in business, what’s one key takeaway?
+4. After years of seeing what works and what does not work with business development in business, what is one key takeaway?

 “Be Professional and Unique.”
 These two words together can result in success.
-If you’re too professional, you come across as stuffy or unapproachable.
-If you’re too unique, you come across as being weird and not desirable to associate with.
-Being professional AND unique sets you apart in a positive way from the masses.
+If you are too professional, you come across as stuffy or unapproachable.
+If you are too unique, you come across as being weird and not desirable to associate with.
+Being professional AND unique sets you apart in a positive way from the masses in executive presentations.

 For example, when I want to meet a senior-level executive in person, I will send a nice, personalized Hallmark note in an A2 envelope (not #10 envelope) with the outside of the envelope typewritten and the note highly customized to that individual.
 This approach consistently works.